qmonnet/rbpf/README.md

 ## Questions / Answers

-### What Rust version is needed?

-This crate is known to be compatible with Rust version 1.14.0.
-Older versions of Rust have not been tested.

 ### Why implementing an eBPF virtual machine in Rust?

 As of this writing, there is no particular use case for this crate at the best